Kinto/kinto/docs/configuration/settings.rst

 JSON Logging
 ::::::::::::

-Using a JSON logging formatter, like :github:`this one <mozilla/mozilla-cloud-services-logger>`, it is possible to output logs as JSON:
+Using a JSON logging formatter, like `this one <https://github.com/mozilla/mozilla-cloud-services-logger>`_, it is possible to output logs as JSON:

 .. code-block:: ini